 ARTICLE I - Name

-The name of this organization shall be Sudan United Student Association (SUA) of Iowa State University.
+The name of this organization shall be Sudan United Students Association (SUA) of Iowa State University.

 ARTICLE II - Purpose

 The purpose of this organization is to share and present Sudanese culture by organizing events on campus as well as in the local community.
 The association will also act as a social club for the members and their families.